7:00 pm Improv Comedy Show

-Paying for LunchesWe do accept cash as payment in the cafeteria, but we encourage everyone to use their Mealtime account at MyMealTime.com
+Paying for LunchesWe do accept cash as payment in the cafeteria, but we encourage everyone to use their Mealtime account at MyMealTime.com.

 Pay online at MyMealtimeMealtime is a point of sale system in which your account can be “loaded” with money and used as needed to purchase food in the cafeteria at lunch and before and after school.
 We encourage everyone to use their Mealtime account.
 NEW!
 Read about their mobile app to manage your account MyMealTime Setup and FAQs

 Pay by cash or check